How to prepare for CLAT 2020

 - Current Affairs: It has already been declared that Static G.K will not be asked, however, there were questions from current affairs in the past.
 Current affairs have turned into a full section.

 - English: The section has slightly been altered, the rest remains the same.
 All questions will be comprehension based.
 So they can still ask you the meaning of a certain word as long as they mention it in a passage above the question.

 What has changed?

-- Legal Aptitude: The nomenclature of this section has changed to Deductive Reasoning.
+- Legal Aptitude: The nomenclature of this section has changed to Legal Reasoning.
 It has also been revealed that there will be no requirement of legal knowledge to attempt the questions in this section.
-So, safe to say that this section has gone complete changes.
+This section will also have passages, related to legal issues.

 - Maths: The smallest section of the exam has now become Quantitative Techniques.
 It is still unclear what the pattern of questions will be in this section.
 If we go with the pattern of other entrances that have Quantitative Aptitude, the syllabus might be similar to that of Maths but the type of questions will be completely different.

 Books/Resources for CLAT 2020

 Here’s a few things to make note of.